-You can find more information about NCFDD on their website at www.facultydiversity.org.
+You can find more information about NCFDD on their website at https://www.ncfdd.org/

 In April 2011, the Albers School of Business & Economics, the Center for Faculty Development, and the Office of the Provost cosponsored a workshop by Kerry Ann Rockquemore, the Executive Director of NCFDD.
 The workshop, called "Writing, Procrastination, and Resistance: How to identify what's holding you back and move through it," was attended by 42 SU faculty members.
 Based on the positive feedback and interest expressed by attendees, the Center for Faculty Development and the Office of the Provost provided partial funding for 50 SU faculty members to join NCFDD for the 2011-12 academic year.

-For both the 2012-13 and 2013-14 academic years, SU took out an institutional membership to NCFDD that is open to all faculty and graduate students.
-The Dean of each school/college, along with the Center for Faculty Development, is funding the membership for their own faculty and graduate students.
+For both the 2012-13 and 2013-14 academic years, SU took out an institutional membership to NCFDD, open to all faculty and graduate students.
+The Dean of each school/college, along with the Center for Faculty Development, funded the membership for their own faculty and graduate students.

 Since 2014-15, the Center for Faculty Development has fully taken over funding membership.
 We encourage you to take advantage of this opportunity.